dopeboy/dopeboy.github.io/_posts/2020-08-16-covid-habits.md

 * __Cooking__: Of my 14 lunch + dinner meals a week, I used to eat out ~10 times.
 Now, I cook that many times and eat out the rest.
 It's been a real joy to try new cuisines, eat healthier, and just be more creative with food.
 This won't be a permanent change for me because of time (I spend ~1hr/day cooking) but my cook to eat out ratio will probably settle to a 1:1 when we're back to normal.

 * __In-person meetings__: I moved to the Bay Area to meet smart people, in person.
 The bulk of that happened at conferences, bars, and restaurants.
 I no longer go to any those.
 This will not be a permanent change because the substitute---virtual gatherings---are not even 25% comparable to an in-person experience.

+* __Podcasts__: Prior to COVID, I had never listened to a podcast.
+Now, I cook a lot more and make the 6 hour car drive to my parents house every so often.
+Podcasts are the perfect background activity during these tasks.
+In fact, it actually makes those long tasks somewhat enjoyable.